Uranium Mining and Milling

 - Uranium mine and mill licences are issued for an average of five years.

 - Uranium mines and mills are routinely inspected by CNSC and provincial inspectors.
-In 2011, CNSC inspectors conducted an average of four inspections at each operating site.

 - The CNSC is responsible for regulating more than 20 decommissioned tailings management sites across Canada associated with closed uranium facilities.